-We may charge you fees and charges.
+We may charge you fees and charges including an overseas transaction fee.
 Your credit card schedule lists what fees and charges we will charge you.
-The table in clause "Foreign Currencies" of the Personal Banking Booklet only applies to this agreement where it expressly references credit cards.
+Clause 21 ("Foreign currencies") of the Personal Banking Booklet applies to these Credit Card Terms where applicable.